snadim02/snadim02.github.io/_posts/2022-06-25-bathroom-reno.md

 ![bathroom](../assets/img/bathroom7.jpg){: .mx-auto.d-block :}

-The new version is so much better!
-Also, you can see the [light switch extender](https://www.amazon.com/gp/product/B01HKJY5Z4) reflected in the mirror.
+Our renovated bathroom is so much better for our family!
+(Btw, you can see the [light switch extender](https://www.amazon.com/gp/product/B01HKJY5Z4) reflected in the mirror.)

 ![bathroom](../assets/img/bathroom8.jpg){: .mx-auto.d-block :}